suleimana/sjsws/README.md

 |SERVICE_CMD        |  the actual command that the final scrip will execut to start you service.
 Defult  is "java -cp $SERVICE_CLASS_PATH $SERIVCE_CLASS"|

 #####ServiceTemplate.sh
-This file represnts the template used to create the end result script.
+This file represnts the template which is used to create the end result script.

 #####ServiceConfig.sh

-Is a scrip that creats the service script and save the same directory with follwing path CURRENT_DIR/ouput/service.sh
+this scrip used to creat the final script for your service.
+It all the read configured values from Service.properties file, feed them to the ServiceTemplate.sh file, and finaly store the  final copy  ""CURRENT_DIR/ouput/service.sh""